The Ice Bucket Challenge wasn't just for social media. It helped fund a new ALS drug

 The new drug is not a cure for the fatal neurodegenerative disease, but it does slow down the effects.
 Balas said funding from the challenge has "dramatically accelerated the fight against ALS."

-The drug approved recently by the FDA is not the only one benefitting from the challenge.
-More than $115 million were raised from the trend, and the ALS Association said it is funding 130 research projects in 12 different countries, as well as 40 potential treatments that are in development.
+The drug approved recently by the FDA is not the only one benefiting from the challenge.
+More than $115 million was raised from the trend, and the ALS Association said it is funding 130 research projects in 12 different countries, as well as 40 potential treatments that are in development.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.